 Founder & CEO of National Education Equity Lab

-Beginning with her work for Senator Daniel P. Moynihan in Washington, DC, Ms. Cornfeld established a track record of impact in a variety of areas, targeting vulnerable populations.
-A Washington Post editorial praised the effort she led in New York City addressing disengaged, chronically absent youth as “an example of what’s possible,” and the U.S. Conference of Mayors similarly praised that effort as a “model for other cities.”
+Ms. Cornfeld has a strong track record of designing and leading high-profile, cross-sector efforts to tackle pressing social and community challenges.
+A Washington Post editorial praised the effort she led in NYC schools to address truancy and chronic absenteeism as “an example of what’s possible,” and the U.S. Conference of Mayors called it a “model for other cities.”

 As a federal civil rights prosecutor, Ms. Cornfeld led high-profile public corruption, police abuse, and human trafficking cases and twice received the U.S. Attorney General’s Director’s Award for outstanding performance.
 Prior to that, she was appointed deputy chief counsel of the NYC Commission to Investigate Alleged Police Corruption (the “Mollen Commission”) where she helped develop and lead investigations of alleged police corruption, brutality, and system failures – resulting in NYC’s creation of a permanent police oversight commission.
 She was a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison; and clerked for the Honorable Pierre N. Leval, SDNY (now U.S. 2nd Circuit).

 Ms. Cornfeld has served as a trustee for numerous boards, including the Children’s Defense Fund for over a decade, the NAACP Legal Defense Fund, the Alliance for Excellent Education, the Center for Law, Brain and Behavior, the Hospital for Special Surgery and the Dalton School.
 She founded a public speaking and advocacy program for East Harlem girls and has served since 2011 as an active coach and mentor to a large group of amazing young women who began college this past year.